jjoannel/jjoannel.github.io/_posts/2021-01-01-Regression.md

 - X = X<sub>1</sub> ,..., X<sub>n</sub> denote a list of predictors
 - beta = beta<sub>1</sub> ,..., beta<sub>n</sub> denotes the coefficient parameters
 - E = random error

+**4 Assumptions for Linear Regressoin models**
+1. Linearity: The relationship between X and mean of Y is linear
+2. Normality: X, Y are normally distributed
+3. Homoscedasticity: Errors have equal variance around the line
+4. Independence: Observations are independent

 **10 Steps for basic Linear Regression (in R)**
 1. Load data into R